Points of Interest for LSAMP Students

 First Year Community College Transfer Students

-Community College Transfer Scholars Program: California State University, Stanislaus will nominate up to 3 LSAMP students to be CSU-LSAMP Community College Scholars.
-The CSU-LSAMP Statewide Office funds the CSU-LSAMP Community College Transfer Scholars Program, which provides three (3) new transfer students with $1,000 during their first year in the CSU.
-Students will be expected to participate in a program of activities during their first year that is developed in conjunction with the campus coordinator.
+Community College Transfer Scholars Program: California State University, Stanislaus provides two Community College Transfer Merit Awards of $200 to new transfer students during their first year in the CSU.
+Students will be expected to participate in a program of activities during their first year that is developed in conjunction with the LSAMP Campus Coordinator.
 Applications are available in the LSAMP office.

-Student Research Program: LSAMP students who join a faculty member to participate in research may receive up to $4000/year.
+Student Research Program: LSAMP students who join a faculty member to participate in research may receive up to $1600/year in stipend monies.
 Monies will be awarded based on a project proposal with budget submitted by the student and faculty member to the LSAMP coordinator.
 Receipt of awards will be dependent on student authored research project progress reports and on written faculty evaluation of student performance.